Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/README.md

 - [pandoc][pandoc install] — use latest release.
 - Ruby 3 — only required for the Rake toolchain of this project.

-To use this pandoc filter in your own projects, you'll only need PMLC, pandoc and the `pml-writer.lua` file.
+To use this pandoc filter in your own projects, you'll only need PMLC, pandoc and the `pml-writer.lua` and `default.pml.lua` files from this folder.

 <!-----------------------------------------------------------------------------
                                REFERENCE LINKS